On the proof complexity of logics of bounded branching: Introduction

 We extend the scope of our results in two ways.
 First, by using positive ($\bot$-free) tautologies, we show (under the same hypotheses) that $\SF L$ has a superpolynomial speed-up over $\EF L$ for a class of logics~$L$ that includes all logics contained in $\lgc{S4.2GrzBB_2}$ or $\lgc{GL.2BB_2}$.
 Second, we adapt our results to \emph{superintuitionistic logics}: we characterize the complexity of Visser's rules (which generalize the intuitionistic~$\DP$) for $\EF{}$ systems of the Gabbay--de Jongh logics $\lgc T_k$, and we prove a conditional superpolynomial speed-up of $\SF L$ over $\EF L$ for all logics $L\sset\lgc T_2+\lgc{KC}$.

 The paper is organized as follows.
 In Section~\ref{sec:preliminaries}, we review the necessary background on modal logics, their proof complexity, and extension rules.
+Section~\ref{sec:summary-results} presents an overview of the main results.
 Section~\ref{sec:disj-prop-bb} presents the reduction of extension rules for $\EF{}$ systems of our logics to $\conp$ search problems, and the ensuing separation between $\EF{}$ and~$\SF{}$ conditional on $\psp\ne\np$.
 In Section~\ref{sec:intern} we internalize the argument inside~$\EF{}$, leading to separation under weaker assumptions, and in Section~\ref{sec:hrubes-style} we extend it to Hrube\v s-style monotone interpolation, leading to further weakening of the assumptions.
 The separations between $\EF{}$ and~$\SF{}$ are generalized to a larger class of logics using positive tautologies in Section~\ref{sec:lower-bounds-separ}, and parallel results for superintuitionistic logics are proved in Section~\ref{sec:super-logics}.
 We conclude the paper with a few remarks and open problems in Section~\ref{sec:conclusion}.